Tecnativa/doodba/README.md

   production instances, because sometimes queries from production and autoupdate instances conflict and make both hang.

+  BTW, the timeout will only be taken into account if the last words of the logs are: `creating or updating database tables`.

 - ``$I18N_OVERWRITE`` will update languages when updating addons.

 ### [`nano`][]